-Moving your workflow from Aperture to Lightroom is not difficult.
-Your adjustments won’t translate (see here), but moving to Lightroom certainly doesn’t mean losing control of your picture collection or sacrificing all the keywords and other metadata you’ve entered in Aperture.
+Moving your photos from Aperture to Lightroom is not difficult.
+Your adjustments won’t translate (see here), but moving to Lightroom certainly doesn’t mean losing control of your picture collection or sacrificing all the keywords and other metadata you’ve added in Aperture.
 It just requires a little bit of thought and care.
 But where do you begin?

 Aperture’s File > Relocate Originals (“Masters” in earlier versions of Aperture) is the menu command to move any managed files from the Aperture library or vault and put them into regular folders.

 Choose a folder in Pictures or somewhere sensible, and then tell Aperture how it should create subfolders.

 If you want your Aperture project structure to be reflected in the new folder structure, or want a date-based folder structure, Relocate Originals / Masters has suitable options.

 Once the files are in regular Finder folders, you can import them into Lightroom.
 But hold on a bit….

 It’s quite easy to translate an Aperture keyword hierarchy – you just need to do it before importing the pictures into Lightroom.

 - Display Aperture’s Keyword panel and click Export

 - Save the file onto your desktop